starship/starship/README.md

 - 👩‍💻 **Rust Developer**
   - There is _a lot_ of low-hanging fruit when it comes to   writing idiomatic Rust, designing effective Rust architecture, performance optimizations, cross-platform build optimizations, and more!
 I ([@matchai](https://github.com/matchai)) am a beginner to Rust.
 Come point us in the right direction!

 If you are interested in helping contribute to starship, please take a look at our [Contributing Guide](./CONTRIBUTING.md).
+Also, feel free to drop into our [Discord server](https://discord.gg/8Jzqu3T) and say hi. 👋

 ### Contributors
 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):